 Can Alzheimer disease be prevented?

 Alzheimer disease is a progressive disease.
-This means that memory problems and problems with doing daily tasks gradually get worse.
-Each person is affected differently, but people with Alzheimer disease have mood and behavior problems that make it difficult for family members to care for them.
-As a person is less able to care for himself or herself, families or others must help with personal care, meals, and daily activities.
+This means that memory problems and problems with doing daily tasks slowly get worse.
+Each person is affected differently, but people with Alzheimer disease have mood and behavior problems that make it hard for family members to care for them.
+As a person is less able to care for themself, families or others must help with personal care, meals, and daily activities.
 People with advanced Alzheimer disease will most likely need to stay in a place that specializes in care of people with memory disorders.

 Living with Alzheimer disease

 Care programs for people with Alzheimer disease differ depending on the symptoms a person has and how far along the disease is.
-These programs can help a person and his or her family manage the disease.
+These programs can help a person and their family manage the disease.

-Any skills lost will not be regained, but the following tips can help people and families living with Alzheimer disease:
+Any skills lost will not be regained, but these tips can help people and families living with Alzheimer disease:

-- Plan a balanced program of exercise, social activity, good nutrition, and other health lifestyle activities.
+- Plan a balanced program of exercise, social activity, good nutrition, and other healthy lifestyle activities.